freeCodeCamp/freeCodeCamp/guide/english/java/arrays/index.md

 ```

 Note: You cannot change the size or type of an array after initialising it.
-Note: You can however reset the array like so
+Note: You can, however, reset the array like so:

 ```java
 arrayName = new dataType[] {value1, value2, value3};